Flajt/Ladon/ladon/README.md

 # Free to use

 Yes, this password manager is free to use, unlimited passwords and OTP tokens can be stored (as long as your device can manage it).
-All currently implemeneted features will stay **free for ever**!
+All currently implemented features (v 1.0) will stay **free for ever**!
 Maybe in the future I will add some paid features, however they will be purely optional (e.g. Checking if your password or email was in a databreach).

 # Features:

 - Password generation: Generate secure passwords
 - Autofill support: Enable it in the settings and you can autofill passwords everywhere
 - OTP support: You can easily add support for OTP